pvnick/data_structures_and_algorithms/projects/1/input/psll/psll.md

 ------------

 * Removes and returns the the element at the specified position, shifting the subsequent elements one position to the "left."
-* May only be caled with positions *less than* the current list size
+* May only be called with positions *less than* the current list size
 * It would be a runtime_error if, after checking that the list is non-empty and prior to removing, head->next == tail.
 This would indicate internal list state corruption.

 T item_at(size_t position) const